Purple Heart award reunited with owner's family

 The award belongs to Colonel Leon Elie Lyon.

 TPD held a ceremony today to return the Purple Heart to the family.
-Officer Jim Caccavale from TPD presented the Purple Heart to Mr. Glen Lyon, the grandson of Colonel Lyon.
+Officer Jim Caccavale from TPD presented the Purple Heart to the recipient's grandson, Glen Lyon.
 There was also a representative from Purple Hearts Reunited.

-Colonel Lyon entered active duty on May 8th, 1917 during World War I as an Engineer Officer.
-He had graduated from Tulane University with a degree in Science in 1894.
+Lyon entered active duty on May 8, 1917 during World War I as an Engineer Officer.
+He graduated from Tulane University with a degree in science in 1894.
 After one month serving in WWI, he was promoted to Major and 13 days after that, promoted to Lieutenant Colonel.

 During his service in France, Lyon was wounded and received the Purple Heart.
 He survived the war and was honorably discharged on Oct.
 15th, 1919.